-Listen to a Podcast (3 points): You may enjoy streaming a radio program or watching a documentary while earning extra credit.
+Listen to a podcast / watch video (3 points): You may enjoy streaming a radio program or watching a documentary while earning extra credit.
 I will accept a full 1-page, double-spaced, paper outlining the main points of discussion and your thoughts on the subject.